Euring banner

 Summary tables

-Each pair of maps is accompanied by two tables: First there is a table that gives an overview of the number of records by decade.
+The first table gives an overview of the number of records by decade.
 This tabulation is based on the year of recovery or recapture.
 All records referring to data before 1940 have been grouped.
-It should be noted again that these data are an index of the EDB.
-In particular the data for the 1990’s and beyond 2000 are expected to grow considerably when updates arrive from a number of schemes.
+The data for the last few years are, neccessarily, incomplete and will increase when updates arrive from schemes.

 Cautionary notes